 A large number of abbreviations and acronyms appear on a MSDS.
-Some of these, which are commonly used, include the following: KEY ACRONYMS:
+Some of these, which are commonly used, include the following: KEY ACRONYMS: HAZARDOUS

-CHEMTREC: Chemical Transportation Emergency Center, a 24-hour emergency information and/or emergency assistance to emergency responders
+CHEMTREC: Chemical Transportation Emergency Center, a 24-hour emergency information and/or emergency assistance to emergency responders.

-CEILING LEVEL: The concentration that shall not be exceeded during any part of the working
+CEILING LEVEL: The concentration that shall not be exceeded during any part of the working exposure.

 DFG MAKs: Federal Republic of Germany Maximum Concentration Values in the workplace.
-Exposure limits are given as TWA (Time-Weighted Average) or PEAK (short-term exposure) values
+Exposure limits are given as TWA (Time-Weighted Average) or PEAK (short-term exposure) values.

 DFG MAK Germ Cell Mutagen Categories: 1: Germ cell mutagens that have been shown to increase the mutant frequency in the progeny of exposed humans.
 2: Germ cell mutagens that have been shown to increase the mutant frequency in the progeny of exposed mammals.
 3A: Substances that have been shown to induce genetic damage in germ cells of human of animals, or which produce mutagenic effects in somatic cells of mammals in vivo and have been shown to reach the germ cells in an active form.
-3B: Substances that are suspected of being germ cell mutagens because of their genotoxic effects in mammalian somatic cell in vivo; in exceptional cases, substances for which there are no in vivo data, but that are clearly mutagenic in vitro and structurally related to known in vivo mutagens.
+3B: Substances that are suspected of being germ cell mutagens because of their genotoxic effects in mammalian somatic cell in vivo; in exceptional cases, substances for which three are no in vivo data, but that are clearly mutagenic in vitro and structurally related to known in vivo mutagens.
 4: Not applicable (Category 4 carcinogenic substances are those with non-genotoxic mechanisms of action.
 By definition, germ cell mutagens are genotoxic.
-Therefore, a Category 4 for germ cell mutagens cannot apply.
-At some time in the future, it is conceivable that a Category 4 could be established for genotoxic substances with primary targets other than DNA [e.g. purely aneugenic substances] if research results make this seem sensible.)
+Therefore, a Category 4 could be established for genotoxic substances with primary targets other than DNA [e.g. purely aneugenic substances] if research results make this seem sensible.)
 5: Germ cell mutagens, the potency of which is considered to be so low that, provided the MAK value is observed, their contribution to genetic risk for humans is expected not to be significant.